csjayp/cblocks/doc/cblock_quickstart.md

 % sudo make install DESTDIR=/ssdvol0/cblocks
 ```

-Create your forge image (note this must be done on the server side):
+### Creating the base Forge image

+The forge image contains the toolchain to which facilitates all the operations
+that can occur in the `Cblockfile`.
+This is the prime image, that must be present
+to build other cellblocks.
+This image is created on the server using the following
+steps:

 ```
 % cd ../../doc